Jodha Akbar

-Jodha Akbar was an Indian historical drama television series that aired from June 18, 2013 to August 7, 2015 on Zee TV.
+Jodha Akbar is an Indian historical drama television series that aired from 18 June 2013 to 7 August 2015 on Zee TV.
 The show was produced by Ekta Kapoor under Balaji Telefilms, and had starred Rajat Tokas and Paridhi Sharma.
 Critics have praised the series for its acting performances, scope, soundtrack and production values.

 Plot

 Jalaluddin Mohammad, a warrior and son of Emperor Humayun and Hameeda Bano Begum, became the Emperor of the Mughal dynasty at a very young age.
 He is influenced by his regent Bairam Khan and his foster mother Maham Anga.
 Khan trains Jalal to be a ruthless ruler and control his kingdom through terror and fear.
 Jalal becomes a heartless and fearsome ruler whom the people dislike.
 He desires to conquer the entire Hindustaan and the golden Rajputana.
 Jodha Bai, princess of Amer, daughter of Raja Bharmal and Rani Mainavati, is a kind and intelligent young girl who believes that rule is spread by love and togetherness, not by force.

 When Jodha is at a temple to offer prayers on her birthday, along with Moti Bai, her friend, a band of mughal soldiers enter the temple to loot the jewellery on the goddess.
 When Moti tries to stop them, they try to molest her.
 Angered, Jodha pledges to destroy Jalal and present his head before the goddess.
 Later, Moti, embarrassed by the turn of events, attempts to commit suicide, but Jodha prevents her.

 Meanwhile, Jalal, with the help of Sujamal, attacks Amer and wins the battle.
 He demands high monthly taxes from Amer and keeps Jodha's brothers as hostages.
 Later, when Sharifuddin continued to increase his demands, King Bharmal's friend suggests that he should meet Jalal to negotiate.
 During the meeting, Bharmal's friend advises him to marry Jodha to Jalal.
 Jodha disagrees and tries to poison herself, but after much persuasion agrees to the marriage for Amer's safety, but with two conditions: to remain a Hindu after her marriage and to carry the statue of Krishna with her to Agra.
 Jalal agrees despite the protests of his courtiers and advisors, as he wants to humiliate her in return of her insults.
 After the marriage, Jodha maintains her distance.
 Later, Jalal's wife and childhood friend, Rukaiya, becomes pregnant.
 The kingdom rejoices at the thought of an heir, but the happiness is short-lived as Maham Anga poisons Rukaiya, leading to a miscarriage.
 Anga frames Jodha and her family for the miscarriage, but Jodha is proved innocent.
 Jalal accepts his mistake and feels guilty for doubting Jodha.
 He gives Jodha freedom to divorce him and head back to Amer if she wishes.
 Jodha accepts but her mother refuses.
 Jodha tries to commit suicide but Jalal saves her.
 Jalal develops sympathy for Jodha.
 He realizes how lonely she has become.
 He starts spending more time with her, and Jodha realizes Jalal means well for his people.